O'Hara's Battery: Early history

 O'Hara's Battery is in Gibraltar, the British Overseas Territory at the southern end of the Iberian Peninsula.
 The artillery battery is located near the southern end of the Upper Rock Nature Reserve, near Lord Airey's Battery, at the highest point of the Rock of Gibraltar, 426 m.
 The emplacement is in the Upper Battery area, which also includes Lord Airey's Battery and Spur Battery, although the gun of the latter was removed in Project Vitello.
 It is positioned at the southern terminus of O'Hara's Road, known as O'Hara's Point.
 The battery and road were named after the Governor of Gibraltar General Charles O'Hara (1740–1802).
 He served as governor from 1795 until his death in February 1802.
 O'Hara was replaced as governor later that year by Prince Edward, the Duke of Kent, and future father of Queen Victoria.

-O'Hara had believed that if he were successful in constructing a watchtower on the highest point of the Rock, the Garrison would be able to observe the enemy at the Spanish port of Cadiz.
+O'Hara had believed that if he were successful in constructing a watchtower on the highest point of the Rock, the Garrison would be able to observe the enemy at the Spanish port of Cádiz.
 While O'Hara's Tower was eventually built, it was not successful in its intended purpose and was nicknamed O'Hara's Folly.
 In 1888, the tower was scheduled for demolition.
 A bet ensued between the gunners of the Garrison and the officers of HMS Wasp.
 Ultimately, it was the men of the Wasp who brought down the tower with their sixth shot.
 O'Hara's Folly was not the only nickname associated with the governor.
 O'Hara himself was frequently referred to as the Old Cock of the Rock.
 The handsome, flamboyant officer who wore the garb of an earlier era has been described as "the most perfect specimen I ever saw of the soldier and courtier of the last age."
 He was popular with the Garrison and lavished hospitality on even the humblest of guests.
 Although never married, O'Hara had at least two mistresses, and fathered four illegitimate children.